ManoelAlmeida/PSO-Global-Local-Focal/README.md

 # PSO-Global-Local-Focal
-It's a simple implementation of PSO with Global, Local and Focal topology.
+It's a simple implementation of PSO with Global, Local and Focal topologies.

 The topologies setup are as follow: